Tyrn/wei/the-insider-en.typ

 then the  state will take care of the above mentioned construction.
-A  dummy front company would get the spaceport,  both  sides would share the expenses and,  if the reporters  on Gera  or Earth  ferreted out  anything  about the construction,  Earth would  have  nothing to  do with it  -  see, the  Weian officials, known for their  ingrained tendency  to cheat their  own  people, started quietly to make a military base out of a civil spaceport."
+A  dummy front company would get the spaceport,  both  sides would share the expenses and,  if the reporters  on Gera  or Earth  ferreted out  anything  about the construction,  Earth would  have  nothing to  do with it---see, the  Weian officials, known for their  ingrained tendency  to cheat their  own  people, started quietly to make a military base out of a civil spaceport."